-Surendar Magar still wonders about what to call the business he started in 2008.
-The chief executive of biosensor start-up HMicro, he said in a recent interview that while the company is trying to change how hospitals gather data from patients, he still does what he has always done: make chips.
+Surendar Magar, the chief executive of HMicro, said in a recent interview that while the start-up is trying to change how hospitals gather data from patients, he still does what he has always done: make chips.

 The Fremont, Calif. chipmaker has raised around $30 million in funding since 2008.
 Last month, the company revealed that its first HC1100 chip had entered “high-volume production.”
-But it has not yet announced any OEM partners.
+But it has not yet announced any original equipment manufacturers as partners.

 At the heart of its first product is the company’s unique chip design, which it started laying out with STMicroelectronics in 2011.
 The WiPoint architecture includes three different radios so that the chip is never interrupted while streaming data.
-Squeezed onto the same chip are the power management, processor, and circuits for connecting sensors that monitor heart rate and respiration.
+Also squeezed onto the chip are circuits for interfacing with sensors that monitor heart rate and respiration.

 Magar wants WiPoint to replace the billions of sensors that hospitals purchase every year, so that doctors can constantly monitor patients without wiring them down to hospital beds.
-Patients can leave the hospital wearing the device and simply throw it out once the coin-cell battery runs out of juice.
+Patients can leave the hospital wearing the device and simply throw it out once the coin-cell battery runs out.

 Magar suggested that part of the reason that hospitals have been slow to employ wireless monitoring is the lack of hardware.
 The market for consumer fitness trackers from companies like Fitbit and Jawbone has stolen attention from medical-grade devices that monitor health and medical conditions, he said.

 “In general, the medical world is in the stone ages,” Magar said.
 “And if you really want semiconductors to revolutionize something, you need a very high volume application.”

-As the dimensions and cost of semiconductors have shrunk, other firms have taken that view.
-Vital Connect, founded by former Marvell Semiconductor engineers, creates chips for wireless patches that monitor vital signs.
+Other firms have taken that view as the size and cost of semiconductors have shrunk.
+Vital Connect, founded by former Marvell Semiconductor engineers, creates wireless chips for monitoring vital signs.
 MC10, a Boston healthcare start-up, makes similar sensors for medical research that stretch and conform to the human body.